-Column 1 of Table 3 distinguishes the effects of the Connect program on firms of different ownership types.
+Column 1 of Table 4 distinguishes the effects of the Connect program on firms of different ownership types.
 The Connect program significantly affects ES ratings for SOEs and POEs, but not FOEs.
 This is consistent with FOEs experiencing influence from foreign investors before the Connect program began.
 For POEs, ES ratings increase by 15.5%, or 0.05 applying the 2013 mean rating for POEs (0.33), in the first year and then increase by 12.3% (0.041) annually.
 SOEs do not experience a change in the first year but do increase 6.9% per year thereafter.
 This equals 0.04, applying the mean rating for SOEs in 2013 (0.62).
 These compare to an average annual increase in ES ratings of 12.7% for POEs and 10.9% for SOEs prior to the Connect program.
-Our results are consistent with Hsu et al. (2021), which finds that SOEs are responsive to environmental issues.
-Since inclusion in the SSE 180 or SSE 380 Indexes is necessary for being in the Connect program, the increase in ES ratings could be due to entry into the indexes themselves.
-To test for this, Column 2 re-estimates the benchmark regression, excluding the thirty firms that joined the two indexes in 2013 and 2014, just before the Connect program began.
-The results are very similar to the benchmark results.
+Our results are consistent with Hsu, Liang and Matos (2021), which finds that SOEs are responsive to environmental issues.
+Since inclusion in the SSE 180 or SSE 380 Indexes is necessary for being in the Connect